-After a property has been bought for the first time, the new owner sets the selling price if they decide to put it back on the market again for sale.
+After a requested property has been bought, the new owner sets the selling price if they decide to put it back on the market again for sale.

-Conservation organizations are chosen by Provably Protect according to their ability to make a meaningful difference to the protection and preservation of the national park or game reserve in which the digital real estate is situated.
+The conservation efforts of the owners of the physical property are supported by sales of Provably Protect digital properties.
+This helps their ability to make a meaningful difference to the protection and preservation of the national park or game reserve in which the digital real estate is situated.

 Without these organizations efforts the physical real estate might cease to exist in their current form as wildlife protection areas.

-When a Provably Protect digital real estate owner successfully sells their property at a price determined by them, they are entitled to 90% of the proceeds.
-Then the transaction fee of the platform they are selling the NFT on gets deducted from this e.g Opensea charges a 2.5% fee.
+When a Provably Protect digital real estate owner successfully sells their property at a price determined by them, they are entitled to 90% of the proceeds, minus the transaction fee of the platform they are selling the NFT on.

 When you buy a digital property, you become a member of the Provably Protect community, and you will be eligable for a 10% travel discount if you ever decide to go on an African safari to visit the physical area covered by your digital real estate.